 - Article Submission Guide

 - Submit Paper

 Article Submission Guide

-Business & Management Studies: An International Journal (BMIJ) publishes original research and review articles in the fields of business and management sciences.
+Business & Management Studies: An International Journal (BMIJ) publishes original research and review articles in business and management sciences.
 Authors who wish to publish articles in BMIJ Journal should check that their work is included in at least one of the fields on the BMIJ Journal Aims and Scope page.
 BMIJ Journal passes through a two-stage article review process consisting of pre-review and referee review of the articles submitted for publication application.
-During the preliminary evaluation phase, the appropriate articles are included in the referee evaluation process.
-In the referee evaluation process, which is carried out in the form of double-blind review, referees who are experts in the article and have in-depth studies in the relevant field are assigned.
+First, the relevant articles are included in the referee evaluation process during the preliminary evaluation phase.
+In the referee evaluation process, which is carried out as a double-blind review, referees who are experts in the article and have in-depth studies in the relevant field are assigned.
 For this purpose, a meticulous referee research effort is carried out during the referee appointment process.

-In article submissions, the article word file must be prepared according to the BMIJ Journal article submission template file.
-You can visit https://bmij.org/index.php/1/mbs for article application template file.
+The article word file must be prepared in article submissions according to the BMIJ Journal submission template file.
+You can visit https://bmij.org/index.php/1/mbs for the article application template file.
 In addition, BMIJ Journal has adopted the APA 6 Rules as the reference format for the articles.
-When preparing your studies for the application process, please prepare them according to APA 6 Rules.
+Therefore, when preparing your studies for the application process, please prepare them according to APA 6 Rules.

 Article Pre-Review Process:

 1. Plagiarism Screening Phase (The Day for Article Submission)